DevDev wrote:I have two doubts in this, we normally use it when we want to talk about

 Please give me more examples on when to use this form 'HAD' correctly, precisely.

-d) When we talk about specific time, it is more appropriate to use past tence.
+d) When we talk about specific time in the simple/first past, it is more appropriate to use the simple or some other past tense.

 Suppose, if I want to express about two past tense events, mention the time